immutant/immutant.org/tutorials/logging.md

 ## Logging when inside WildFly

-When used inside of WildFly, [jboss-logging] is activated and replaces Logback as the logging implementation.
+When used inside of WildFly, jboss-logging is activated and replaces Logback as the logging implementation.
 The default configuration for it produces output that is very similar to the default Logback output above, and it is written to the console and to `$WILDFLY_HOME/standalone/log/server.log`.
-Any log messages that Immutant itself generates will be handled by jboss-logging, as will anything your app logs via [clojure.tools.logging] \(or [Timbre], if you configure it to use clojure.tools.logging) or writes to stdout/stderr.
+Any log messages that Immutant itself generates will be handled by jboss-logging, as will anything your app logs via [clojure.tools.logging] \(or [Timbre], if you configure it to delegate to clojure.tools.logging) or writes to stdout/stderr.

 If you need to alter the default logging configuration, you have three options: